Nationals vs. Red Sox Player Props Betting Odds

-Player prop bet odds for Justin Turner, Lane Thomas and others are listed when the Boston Red Sox visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+Those looking to place a player prop bet can find odds for Justin Turner, Lane Thomas and others in the Boston Red Sox-Washington Nationals matchup at Nationals Park on Thursday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!